How to get a debt relief order

 Step 3: pay the fee

 You have to pay a fee of £90 to apply for a DRO.
 You must pay this in cash at a post office or Payzone outlet.
-You can pay it in full or by instalments over a six-month period.
+You can pay it in full or by instalments.
 You won't get your money back if your application is turned down, so it's important to make sure you're eligible to apply for a DRO before you pay the fee.

 You can find your nearest post office at www.postoffice.co.uk.